May 21, 2020 – All of a sudden Black Press is running ads in its own newspapers, and online, asking for donations from the public.

-“Support local journalism – donate online” reads an ad on page A9 in the May 13, 2020 issue of the PQB News paper.
-What this ad and others like it do not mention is that Black Press Group Ltd. is a private corporation, owned by multi-millionaire David Black, which has a monopoly in the newspaper business in most BC communities.
+“Support local journalism – donate online” reads an ad on page A9 in the May 13, 2020 issue of the local newspaper PQB News.
+What this ad and others like it do not mention is that it’s owned by Black Press Group Ltd., a private corporation owned by multi-millionaire David Black, which enjoys a monopoly in the newspaper business in most BC communities.

 Their ads begging for donations seem to imply that Black Press is on its last legs.
 “The effect of COVID-19 on local businesses has had a significant impact on their ability to support your readership,” they say.

 Black Press has also enlisted the help of their advertising customers to drum up support for their donation campaign, notably London Drugs which is owned by the billionaire (that’s billion with a B) Brandt C. Louie, chairman and CEO of H.Y.
 Louie Co.
 Ltd. In a letter published May 6, 2020 in the PQB News, London Drugs president Clint Mahlman wrote that the business of community newspapers is “imperiled” because “almost overnight, advertising revenues have collapsed and some major retailers have decided to cut back on their flyer distribution or have stopped printing flyers altogether.”

 Locally, it seems the opposite is true.
 The PQB News product remains chock-a-block with flyers and ads, in both printed and online versions.

 Describing Black Press’ “concentrated media holdings [as] problematic,” a past executive secretary of the B.C.
 Press Council explained “there is no competition and no encouragement to seek out information that’s not in the interests of the corporate owners.”